Rare self portrait by Artemisia Gentileschi

 We are fortunate enough to have one of the strongest collections of Italian Baroque paintings in the world, with masterpieces by many of the leading artists of the time, and yet there is a scarcity of paintings by women artists in the National Gallery.
 The acquisition of Artemisia’s ‘Self Portrait as Saint Catherine of Alexandria’ goes some way to redressing that balance, being the first female portrait – and the first self portrait – to form part of the Italian 17th-century collection.

-In 2020, we will also stage a major monographic exhibition of the work of Artemisia Gentileschi, the first ever in the UK.
-More information to follow.
+We will also stage a major monographic exhibition of the artist's work, and the first ever in the UK, Artemisia, opening 4 April 2020.

 Each phase of the conservation was documented and discussed in a series of short films: